mohitpai/journey-optimizer.en/help/using/configuration/seed-lists.md

 >[!CONTEXTUALHELP]
 >id="ajo_seed_list_details"
->title="Define your seed list"
+>title="Define a seed list"
->abstract="Fill in the seed list details to automatically include specific seed addresses in your deliveries.
-These addresses will be included at the delivery execution time and will receive an exact copy of the delivery for assurance purposes."
+>abstract="Use a seed list to automatically add specific internal addresses to your delivery audience for assurance purposes.
+Seed lists allow you to monitor the message copies sent out to ensure that all display elements are correct and to protect your mailing list.
+Currently this feature only applies to the email channel."
->additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/configuration/channel-surfaces.html" text="What are seed lists"
+>additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/configuration/seed-lists.html#use-seed-list" text="What are seed lists?"

 >[!CONTEXTUALHELP]
 >id="ajo_seed_addresses"
->title="Specify the seed addresses to use"
+>title="Fill in the seed list"
->abstract="Add the seed addresses that will be automatically included in your deliveries.
+>abstract="Select the addresses that will be included at the delivery execution time and will receive an exact copy of your message.
 You can either import a CSV file or manually enter email addresses."

 To create a seed list, follow the steps below.